-The EndNote website provides a variety of tutorials on how to use the software at http://www.endnote.com/support/ensupport.asp.
+Week.
+The EndNote website provides a variety of tutorials on how to use the software.

 Turnitin

 Faculty reserve the right to require submission of students' paper to Turnitin, or the most current anti-plagiarism software program adopted by the university.
 Faculty will provide this information in their syllabi.